Last Updated on September 13, 2020 by queenie mak

 4 & 5.
 Take photos at several famous Instagram spots in Singapore

-Singapore has many Instagram-worthy spots, including The Jewel, Gardens by the Bay, ArtScience Museum and many more.
+The 2 day Singapore itinerary includes many free things to do in the city including snapping photos at some of Singapore’s best Instagram-worthy spots like The Jewel, Gardens by the Bay, ArtScience Museum and many more.

 One of my favourite Instagram spots is the Old Hill Street Police Station (see photo above).
 The rainbow facade of the building is eye-catching and one-of-a-kind.

-Also, visit the Tree Tunnel at Fort Canning Park (see my Instagram photo).
+Also, visit the Tree Tunnel at Fort Canning Park (see photo above).
 It is a popular Instagram spot, as many people would queue for the perfect picture.
 The photo is best taken with a wide lens where you can capture the entire tunnel and with the trees and sky above.

 How to get to Old Hill Street Police Station and Tree Tunnel at Fort Canning Park